 - "Bucket" samples the old children's song "There's A Hole In My Bucket".

-- Silly Love Songs: "Alice in Wonderland", "Call Me Maybe", "Guitar Strings" and "Picture".
+- Silly Love Songs: "Alice in Wonderland", "Call Me Maybe", "Guitar Strings", "I Really Like You" and "Picture".

 - Sorry, I'm Gay: Again, the "Call Me Maybe" video.

 - Stock Rhymes: "Call Me Maybe" rhymes "crazy" and "baby" with "maybe", while "This Kiss" rhymes "this" and "kiss."